|Name||Protection and Advocacy for Persons with Disabilit|

 Multiple responses are not permitted.

 The P&A website is constantly updated and includes current news and a calendar of upcoming events; P&A program descriptions and agency publications; legislative updates; links to websites for disability rights and resources; and reports on developments in the field of disability rights.
-Last year, 38,380 visitors obtained information through the site. (www.ct.gov/opapd).
-P&A continued to enhance the Spanish version of its website, developed in 2010.
-The website includes Spanish translations of information on P&A programs, self—help brochures and information about P&A programs and services.
+Many of the P&A publications have been translated into Spanish and are available on the P&A website.
+Last year, 75,128 visitors obtained information through the site (www.ct.gov/opapd) and more than 44,730 publications were downloaded.

-Both presentation/training events conducted by the PAIR attorney advocate detailed P&A programs and services including a description of the various state and federal programs funded by the agency with a specific description of the types of issues handled under the PAIR program.
-The training method includes a PowerPoint presentation and written materials about the agency.
+All presentation/training events conducted by the PAIR attorney detailed P&A programs and services including a description of the various state and federal programs funded by the agency with a specific description of the types of issues handled under the PAIR program.
+The training method includes a PowerPoint presentation and written materials about the topic of the training and how to get in touch with P&A.

 |1.
 Radio and TV appearances by PAIR staff||0|